Laboratory for Image & Video Engineering

 Subjective experiments are cumbersome to design and expensive.
 Although great care was taken to ensure that the testing environment was as close to the "real-world" as possible, we cannot claim that our subjective experiments were exhaustive, comprehensive, or precise in every respect.
 Hence, any research conducted with the database should consider the limitations imposed by the scope and methodology of our experiments.

-This investigators on this research were:
+The investigators on this research were:

-Dr. Alan C. Bovik (bovik@ece.utexas.edu) -- Department of ECE at UT Austin
+Dr. Alan C. Bovik ( bovik@ece.utexas.edu ) -- Department of ECE at UT Austin

-Dr. Lawrence Cormack (cormack@psy.utexas.edu) -- Department of Psychology at UT Austin
+Dr. Lawrence Cormack ( cormack@psy.utexas.edu ) -- Department of Psychology at UT Austin

 What's new in Release 2